askiefer/dad/content/home/media.md

 +++
-# A Featured Publications section created with the Featured Content widget.
+# A Recent Blog Posts section created with the Pages widget.
-# This section displays publications from `content/publication/` which have
+# This section displays recent blog posts from `content/post/`.
-# `featured = true` in their front matter.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 80  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 60  # Order that this section will appear.

+title = "Media"
-title = "Featured Publications" subtitle = ""
+subtitle = "New & Quotes"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
-  page_type = "publication"
+  page_type = "post"

   # Choose how much pages you would like to display (0 = all pages)
+  count = 5

+  # Choose how many pages you would like to offset by
-  count = 0
+  offset = 0

   # Page order.
 Descending (desc) or ascending (asc) date.
   order = "desc"

-  # Show a "See all pages" link underneath the featured content?
-  link_to_archive = false

   # Filter posts by a taxonomy term.
   [content.filters]